GoogleCloudPlatform/rad-lab/modules/app_mod_elastic/README.md

 ```

 ### Using Terraform module
-Here are a couple of examples to directly use the Terraform module, as opposed to using the RAD Lab installer.
+Here are a couple of examples to directly use the Terraform module, as opposed to using the RAD Lab Launcher.

 #### Simple